i-m-mit/amazon-price-checker/README.md

 Worry no more!!
 This project may come in handy for such situations.

-This is a simple scrapper project that using `BeautifulSoup` and `requests` libraries of python, which tracks down the price and notifies you whenever a item you mentioned in `products.json` file comes down to your price.
+This is a simple scrapper project using `BeautifulSoup` and `requests` libraries of python, which tracks down the price and notifies you whenever a item you mentioned in `products.json` file comes down to your price.

 **Note:** Example `product.json` file is present in repository.